mnsykes/msykes_dev/src/projects/ecbl.md

 the jQuery that I had learned up to that point.
 The only links that are live on the site are for the Providence Roosters.
 All team pages would have been the same so I was only required to complete all the pages for one team as an example.
-Because the site was never meant to be anything except for an school project, I used player names and images from the 2019 Providence Friars basketball team.
+Because the site was only intended to be a school project, I used player names and images from the 2019 Providence Friars basketball team.
 I'm currently in the process refactoring the site using GatsbyJS to make it a better showpiece for my skills.
 In it's current state it is completely unresponsive and breaks on smaller screens.